 - Fund universal PreK with a parent education component through Minneapolis Public Schools.

 - Transform all public schools in to full service community schools, with wrap around services that meet the unique needs of the students and families they serve.

-- The state must reimburse MPS for the real cost of providing special education services and modernize special ed billing.
-We can no longer supplement a funding shortfall for Special Education from the State and Federal government, which was $56 million this year alone.
+- Continue to advocate for the state to reimburse MPS for the real cost of providing special education services and modernize special ed billing.
+We can no longer supplement a funding shortfall for Special Education from the State and Federal government, which was $56 million in 2018 alone.
 The services MPS provides our students that qualify for a special education program are critical to their academic success and they must be fully funded.

 - Remove MPS’s burden to pay for special education services of Minneapolis resident students attending an out of district school, including charter schools, and shift that responsibility to the state.
-This would save MPS $21 million alone the 2017-18 school year.
+This would have saved MPS $21 million alone the 2017-18 school year.